Hashir-Jamil/LongBox/LOG.md

 ## Wednesday, February 21st, 2024

-	Oscar:Reorganized layout of profile page with future features in mind and added comics reading and comics finished stat.
+	Oscar: Reorganized layout of profile page with future features in mind and added comics reading and comics finished stat.